 Olson emotionally recalled the difficulties of telling her staff they were shutting down, opening and closing at the behest of the government orders, earning the trust of customers and keeping her employees safe.
 She reduced her staff by 95% and began using popular delivery apps, which came with a high premium, to get food to customers.
 The loss of revenue was staggering, but the bills kept coming in.
 She struggled as she watched businesses around her receive federal grants to stay afloat.

 “It was so challenging and exhausting,” Olson recalled.
 “I thought, ‘I cannot die in this battle.
 I need to win it.
 I need to survive.’
 Every day we got calls and emails that said we were overdue on bills.
 I was actively looking for help.
 A lot of businesses of immigrants and business of color didn’t get any free money, and it was really upsetting.”

 In June of 2020, Olson received a Muskegon County Recovery Loan from GROW.
 The loan product was a collaboration between GROW and the Community Foundation for Muskegon County, designed to help businesses struggling due to COVID-19.

 “The money gave us peace of mind,” Olson said.
 “We were at rock bottom, and when we got the loan, we were so grateful … Because of GROW, I was able to secure funding and improve my business in these uncertain times.”

 Today, Los Amigos is open for dine-in and Olson’s staff is back to work.
 She continues to utilize her business as a means to bridge cultures.
-This summer offering a Tequila Masters Class throughout the summer, in which participants sample various tequilas while learning the history and cultivation around the spirit that defines Mexico around the world.
+She is offering a Tequila Masters Class throughout the summer, in which participants sample various tequilas while learning the history and cultivation around the spirit that defines Mexico around the world.